 Click here to see Energy Assistance Fact Sheet

 To be eligible, a household’s income must be at or below 60 percent of Oregon’s median income.
 These levels are based on household income and household size.
 To be eligible, a household must also have documented energy costs.
 Both homeowner and renter households are eligible.

 To Schedule an appointment call 541-889-9555.
 If you reach the answer machine, please leave a message.
 Please leave your name, phone number, and a brief message.
 Messages will be returned in the order they are received.

 Documents Required for an Intake Appointment

-Documents Required for an Energy Assistance Appointment: For the 2015 Energy Assistance season
+Documents Required for an Energy Assistance Appointment: For Energy Assistance

 the following documentation is required to prevent a delay in processing an application: